Who is Ohio Valley Bank?

 Thanks to the combined effort of Corporate Communication and edgy Millennials, OVBnet is changing the way employees communicate.
 Bryna’s goal is to get off email altogether and send all internal communication through posts, instant messaging and chat.

 Bryna absolutely loves it when employees outside of Marketing and Corporate Communications exercise their generous OVBnet privileges.
-Andrew set up Communifire gamification tools to recognize active users and track intranet success.
+Andrew set up Axero gamification tools to recognize active users and track intranet success.
 When they show up and speak up, employees earn points and move up the intranet hierarchy.

 Currently there are five levels: